 If you are a Beneficial Shareholder, applicable Canadian regulatory policy requires brokers and other intermediaries to seek voting instructions from you in advance of shareholders' meetings.
 Each broker or other intermediary has its own mailing procedures and will provide you with its own return instructions, which you should carefully follow in order to ensure that your shares are voted at the Meeting.
 In some cases, the form of proxy supplied to you by your broker (or the agent of the broker) is identical to the form of proxy provided to registered shareholders.
 However, its purpose is limited to instructing the registered shareholder (the broker or agent of the broker) how to vote on your behalf.
 In Canada, the majority of brokers now delegate responsibility for obtaining instructions from you to Broadridge Financial Solutions, Inc. ("Broadridge").
-In most cases, Broadridge mails a scannable voting instruction form (a "VIF") in lieu of the form of proxy provided by us, and asks you to return the VIF to Broadridge.
+In most cases, Broadridge mails a scannable voting instruction form (a "VIF") in lieu of the form of proxy provided by us and asks you to return the VIF to Broadridge.
 Alternatively, as set forth above, you can either call the toll-free telephone number to vote your shares, or access Broadridge's dedicated voting website at www.proxyvote.com to deliver your voting instructions.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of shares to be represented at the Meeting.
-If you receive a VIF from Broadridge or, alternatively, you must provide instructions to Broadridge in order to have such shares voted.
+If you receive a VIF from Broadridge, you cannot use that form to vote your shares directly at the Meeting.
+You must return the VIF to Broadridge or, alternatively, you must provide instructions to Broadridge in order to have such shares voted.